Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 What's the typical size and location for $500k in Siem Reap in 2026?

-As of early 2026, a $500,000 budget (about 2 billion KHR or 460,000 EUR) in Siem Reap typically gets you a large condo of 150 to 200 square meters in a prime location, or a penthouse-style unit with premium finishes and a spacious terrace.
+As of early 2026, $500,000 (about 2 billion KHR or roughly 470,000 EUR) in Siem Reap puts you in the top tier of the condo market, where you can expect a large unit of around 150 to 200 square meters in a prime location, or a premium-finished smaller unit with high-end amenities and the best possible positioning near the Siem Reap River or Wat Bo area.

 Finally, please note that we cover all the housing price data in Siem Reap here.